-- 4.32 We must allow 21 days from the consultation start date for responses to be received.
+- 4.32 We must legally allow 21 days from the consultation start date for responses to be submitted.
 We cannot make a decision until after the 21 days consultation period.
-Comments received after that time will only be taken into account if no decision has been made on the application. - 4.33 When considering an application, the planning officer will take the comments into account, together with the Council's planning policies, the Mayor's London Plan and government advice. - 4.34 We will not acknowledge receipt of comments or enter into correspondence about the issues raised.
+Comments received after that time will be taken into consideration if no decision has been made on the application. - 4.33 When considering an application, the planning officer will take the comments into account, together with local, regional and national planning policies, supplementary planning guidance and any other material considerations. - 4.34 We will not acknowledge receipt of individual comments or enter into correspondence about the issues raised.
 However residents can check to see if their comments have been logged and published on our website.
 The case officer will take into consideration all comments which are 'material considerations'.
 This will be summarised in the officer's report or decision notice.